-After Villanueva’s death, the coroner ruled the shooting “legally justifiable but preventable.”
+After Villanueva’s death, the coroner determined the shooting was preventable and that Villanueva did not deserve to die.
 Villanueva’s family said they never received answers as to what really happened and said he was portrayed by police as a gang member, which he was not.

 “Lots of people believe he punched a police officer, and it’s just not true,” said Prosper.
 “Even the coroner’s inquest said he was an honest citizen, doing his thing.
 We should remember his memory.”